thai-shriya/leetcode/leetcode_log.md

 - [2025-03-17] Solved: Divide Array Into Equal Pairs (java)
 - [2025-04-15] Solved: Count Good Triplets (java)
 - [2025-04-17] Solved: Find All Duplicates in an Array (java)
+- [2025-04-17] Solved: Count Equal and Divisible Pairs in an Array (java)